<aside> đź’ˇ A guide detailing installing OpenStack on a Ubuntu 22.04 server Linux operating system using a private network.

 Additional details at https://docs.openstack.org/kolla-ansible/latest/reference/storage/cinder-guide.html and https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-22-04.

-We want to use NFS on /data/nfs
+We want to use NFS on /data/nfs to store Cinder-created volumes:

 # Install nfs server